NEONScience/NEON-Data-Skills/tutorials/teaching-modules/data-management-small-mammals/data-management-small-mammal-lesson.md

 depends on several assumptions about the population.
-Knowing what you do based on the sampling methods outlined in the Abbreviated NEON Small Mammal Trapping Protocols document, do you think any of those assumptions have been violated in this data set?
+Knowing what you do based on the sampling methods outlined in the Abbreviated NEON Small Mammal Trapping Protocols document, do you think any of those assumptions have been violated in this dataset?
 Why and what could be done to address those issues?
 </div>

 Working in pairs, use the workbook – NEONSmallMammalDataAbundanceWorkbook.xlsx –